[Paper] A Unified Assessment of the Poverty of the Stimulus Argument for Neural Language Models

 • Model Scale: Only modest‑sized Transformers were examined; larger models might exhibit different data‑efficiency profiles.

-• Evaluation Granularity: Minimal‑pair accuracy captures binary judgments but does not reflect graded acceptability judgments that children exhibit; richer probing could yield deeper insights.
+• Evaluation Granularity: Minimal‑pair accuracy captures binary judgments but does not reflect the graded acceptability judgments that children exhibit.
+Richer probing could yield deeper insights.

 Paper Information